coppetti/DataEngineer-Assignment/README.md

 * Deploy your solution in a Docker image;
 * Your solution must run in a UNIX environment with `./run.sh`;
 * Your solution must be hosted on a public github and contains all your git history.

+## Bonus
+Feel free to add new features e.g:

+* Use a streaming technology (kafka, storm, flume, spark streaming)
+* Unleash the power of spark
+* Any other idea would be welcome!